-This seminar is an attempt to learn about, understand and predict the development of law in a rapidly changing area.
-We must assemble the field of knowledge relevant to our questions even as we begin trying to answer them.
-Wiki technology is an ideal match for the work we have in hand.
+It turns out that wiki is a very good medium for active listeners.
 Below you will find an introduction to this particular wiki, or TWiki, where you can learn as much or as little about how this technology works as you want.

 Please begin by registering.
-I look forward to seeing you at our first meeting on the 17th.
+I look forward to seeing you at our first meeting.

 All of the Twiki documentation is also right at hand.
 Follow the TWiki link in the sidebar.
 There are a number of good tutorials and helpful FAQs there explaining the basics of what a wiki does, how to use Twiki, and how to format text.

-From TWiki's point of view, this course, Computers, Privacy, & the Constitution, is one "web."
+From TWiki's point of view, this course, Law in Contemporary Society, is one "web."
 There are other webs here: the sandbox for trying wiki experiments, for example, and my other courses, etc. You're welcome to look around in those webs too, of course.
 Below are some useful tools for dealing with this particular web of ours.
 You can see the list of recent changes, and you can arrange to be notified of changes, either by email or by RSS feed.
 I would strongly recommend that you sign up for one or another form of notification; if not, it is your responsibility to keep abreast of the changes yourself.